 Romeo and Juliet – this unit draws on key moments of this famous play.
 Students utilise key drama techniques to present dramatic moments such as the Capulet ball, the deaths of Tybalt and Mercutio and the tragic ending.
 Students will work with Shakespeare’s Prologue in order to become more familiar with his poetic language.

 Space/Physical Theatre – a key unit of the year offers the opportunity to perform to a year 7 class Students work through lessons to develop a physical theatre sequence taking the audience on a journey to space.
 This unit develops a fuller performance and working for a sustained period of time on one piece.

-Snow White – students will draw together all of the skills that they have developed over the key stage to present their own version of this stylised version of Snow White.
+Wolfboy – students will draw together all of the skills that they have developed over the key stage to present their own version of sections from this stylised play about a young boy found wild in the forests of France.
 This will be performed to a younger class.